metabase/metabase/docs/embedding/sdk/introduction.md

 ## Installation

+You'll need to enable the SDK in your Metabase, and install the SDK as a dependency in your app.

 ### In Metabase

 Enable the Embedded Analytics SDK by going to **Admin settings > Settings > Embedding**.
-Toggle on, and hit **Configure**.
+Toggle on the SDK, and hit **Configure**.
 Enter the origins for your website or app where you want to allow SDK embedding, separated by a space.
 Localhost is automatically included.

 ### In your React application